the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-Since the input element gets rendered with a default value, we can make use of this default value (here "React") -- which is the displayed value -- in our test assertion.
-If the input element wouldn't have a default value, the application could maybe show a placeholder with the `placeholder` HTML attribute on the input field.
-Then we could use another function from RTL, called `getByPlaceholderText`, for searching an element with a placeholder text.
+Since the input element is rendered with a default value, we can use the default value (here "React"), which is the displayed value in our test assertion.
+If the input element doesn't have a default value, the application could show a placeholder with the `placeholder` HTML attribute on the input field.
+Then we'd use another function from RTL called `getByPlaceholderText`, which is used for searching an element with a placeholder text.

-Because the debug information showed us lots of options to query our HTML, we could continue with one more test to assert the rendered label:
+Because the debug information presented multiple options to query the HTML, we could continue with one more test to assert the rendered label:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~